Testing for coronavirus to vastly increase, officials say

 "Those are decisions that governors in consultation with local health officials will make as they deem that necessary," Pence said when asked about the prospect of school closures.
 "But other than in areas where there are individuals that have been infected with the coronavirus, people need to understand that for the average American, the risk does remain low.”

-The disease, which spread quickly from its epicenter in Wuhan, China, is now present in 60 countries, with more than 87,000 reported cases of infection.
-Nearly 3,000 people have died from the disease.
+The disease, which spread quickly from its epicenter in Wuhan, China is now present in 60 cases, with more than 87,000 reported cases of infection.
+Nearly 3,000 people have died from the disease, according to the CDC.

-Trump in a Sunday morning tweet said, “In addition to screening travelers ‘prior to boarding’ from certain designated high risk countries,” the United States will also screen those travelers when they arrive into the country.
+Trump in a Sunday morning tweet said “in addition to screening travelers ‘prior to boarding’ from certain designated high risk countries,” the United States will also screen those travelers when they arrive in the country.

+The virus has become the latest issue at the forefront of the 2020 presidential race.

 Both Pence and Azar faced questions about Trump’s comments Saturday at a conservative political conference, where he accused Democrats of weaponizing the virus as a “new hoax” against his administration.